sgsbucket/animan-doc/docs/animan/episode_progress.md

 ## Stage Section

-The right section lists the stages of the Shot Category.
+The right section lists the Stages of the Shot Category.
 Each row represents a Stage.

-A stage row is composed of 3 parts:
+A Stage row is composed of three parts:

 - Left side: Progress information, which can be displayed in two different ways: